Towards Semantic Versioning of Open Pre-trained Language Model Releases on Hugging Face: Introduction

-\textit{\underline{Findings}}: Since 2022, 299 distinct models, including popular choices like Gemma \citep{team2024gemma}, Mistral \citep{jiang2023mistral}, Llama \citep{touvron2023llama}, and Bert \citep{devlin2018bert}, have served as base models for \llm variant releases.
+have served as base models for \llm variant releases.
 Our manual analysis identified 15 different keywords that can be translated into four different \llm variant types: Fine-tuning, Quantization, Knowledge Distillation, and Deduplication.
 However, only 17\% of these \llm variant releases explicitly mentioned keywords corresponding to their variant types, potentially limiting users' ability to accurately reproduce the models and assess their suitability and performance for specific tasks.
-Furthermore, we observed that only 15.6\% of \llm releases included training dataset information within their repositories, with even fewer providing details in model cards (12\%) or dataset source links (2\%).
+Furthermore, we observed that only 15.6\%

+of \llm releases included training dataset information within their repositories, with even fewer providing details in model cards (12\%) or dataset source links (2\%).
 This lack of transparency may hinder user understanding and responsible model utilization.
 Additionally, we noted inconsistencies in model card documentation across different variant types, highlighting the need for standardized documentation practices to enhance transparency in \llm releases on model registry platforms.

 \item[\textbf{$RQ_3.$}] \textbf{\RQc} \

 \textit{\underline{Motivation}}: Unlike traditional software engineering, where version numbers typically indicate clear changes such as bug fixes (patch) or feature additions (minor), the specific improvements associated with version updates in \llms~often lack clarity.
 This ambiguity can hinder practitioners from understanding the nature and impact of updates, making it challenging to decide whether to adopt new versions.
 By examining how accurately major and minor versioning identifiers in model names reflect the changes observed between model versions, we aim to evaluate the consistency of name-based versioning practices.
 This assessment is important for determining whether current practices effectively communicate changes and for guiding model owners in refining their versioning strategies, potentially adopting more standardized approaches like semantic versioning.